 Anyway, prayers are not only being steadfast in our religious obligation.
 To love and care; to help; to share knowledge; to smile; and to have good intentions are all forms of prayers.

 Albeit, there is no compulsion neither in religion nor in love, one is free to bask in the direction he may desire: to soar up high or to crawl down. – JoyWadi

-Oh my soul If you pray because You are afraid of His Hell you are a coward of His Wrath If you pray because you want To enter His Paradise You are a lover of rewards Offer your prayers out of love for the Beloved -joywadi
+Oh my soul!
+If you pray because You are afraid of His Hell you are a coward of His Wrath If you pray because you want To enter His Paradise You are a lover of rewards Offer your prayers out of love for Him! -joywadi